How Much Does Rehab Cost?

 You may be able to get certain credit cards made explicitly for financing medical care.
 You can apply for these cards the same way you do for other credit cards, but these cards cannot be used anywhere like other cards.
 Each credit card will have a list of approved places and services the card can be used for, so you will need to confirm that the credit card you get can be used for rehab services.

 You can choose from many options to find assistance with rehab treatment costs.
-If you or someone you love needs rehab services, call 800-662-4357 to speak to a specialist about treatment options and costs.
+If you or someone you love needs rehab services, get help today at 800-914-7089 (Who Answers?) .

 - National Institute on Drug Abuse.
 (2018).
 Types of Treatment Programs.
 National Institutes of Health.